 6 Nigel George (Age 60) Executive Director

 Nigel is a chartered surveyor who joined the Group in 1988.
 Nigel is responsible for leading Derwent London's investment acquisitions, disposals and analysis.
 In addition, his responsibilities include overseeing the Group's Development and Sustainability teams.

-Other public appointments: None.
+None.